Bill Veeck rumors, news

 • A visit to the site of the Giants’ original San Francisco home, Seals Stadium

 Photo by Jon Brenneis/Getty Images And the story of how the Cubs helped deny the Giants the 1959 N.L. pennant.
 SAN FRANCISCO — So I was in the Bay Area visiting my dad over the All-Star break, and I thought I’d spend a bit of time visiting the site of the original home of the Giants when they moved to San Francisco in 1958, Seals Stadium.
-Truth be told, this ballpark has been gone for more...2023See more articles Grant Brisbee
+Truth be told, this ballpark has been gone for more...2023See more Grant Brisbee

 -